-Starting from 2016, if you sell your principal residence, you're required to report basic information such as date of acquisition, proceeds on disposition, and description of the property.
+If you sell your principal residence, you're required to report basic information such as date of acquisition, proceeds on disposition, and description of the property.
 This information needs to be included in your tax return to claim the full principal residence exemption.
 Failure to make a designation of principal residence for the year of sale may result in penalties.